Three ways to cover a graph: Covers and Covering Numbers

-Let us rephrase $c_{g}^{\mc{T}}(G)$, $c_{\ell}^{\mc{T}}(G)$, and $c_{f}^{\mc{T}}(G)$: The covering number is the minimum number of template graphs needed to cover the host graph, where covering means identifying subgraphs in $G$ that are template graphs, such that every edge of $G$ is contained in some template graph.
-In the local covering number the number of template graphs in such a cover is not restricted; Instead the number of template graphs at every vertex should be small.
-We will see later (and already indicated in Section~\ref{sec:linear arboricity}) that these two numbers can differ significantly.
-The folded covering number is the minimum $k$ such that every vertex $v$ of $G$ can be split into at most $k$ vertices, distributing the incident edges at $v$ arbitrarily (even repeatedly) among them, such that the resulting graph belongs to the template class.
+Let us rephrase $c_{g}^{\mc{G}}(H)$, $c_{\ell}^{\mc{G}}(H)$, and $c_{f}^{\mc{G}}(H)$.
+The covering number is the minimum number of graphs in $\mc{G}$ needed to cover $H$ exactly, where \emph{covering exactly} means identifying subgraphs in $H$ that are covering graphs, such that every edge of $H$ is contained in some covering graph.
+In the local covering number the number of covering graphs is not restricted; instead the number of covering graphs at every vertex should be small.
+We will see later that these two numbers can differ significantly.
+The folded covering number is the minimum $k$ such that every vertex $v$ of $H$ can be split into at most $k$ vertices, distributing the incident edges at $v$ arbitrarily (even repeatedly) among them, such that the resulting graph belongs to $\mc{G}$.
+The splitting corresponds to representing the vertex by the set of its preimages under the edge-surjective homomorphism $\varphi$.